 Turkish Boza is a smoothie like fermented drink that is mainly based on bulgur and yeast.
 It has a sweet and tangy flavor that everyone finds addictive!

-Turkish Boza is a fermented drink, so you need to have enough time to make and wait it.
+Turkish Boza is a pudding-like fermented drink, so you need to have enough time to make and wait it.
 It is made from bulgur, rice, sugar, yeast and water.
 As it is a drink people in Turkey have in fall and winter, I wanted to update this post with some new photos (see them below) so that you can notice this amazing drink and hopefully try it yourself.
-Believe me you’re missing a lot if you haven’t tasted it yet.
+Believe me you're missing a lot if you haven't tasted it yet.

 Don’t get surprised when you hear the voice of a street vendor selling boza in cold evenings in Turkey.
 I feel like I’m in a time machine travelling to old days, to Ottoman Empire times whenever I hear his voice on our street.
 It was known as a great drink to warm and strengthen your body, so it was one of the ultimate foods for the Ottoman army.
 You don’t feel cold and you get stronger as you drink Turkish boza!
 What’s more, it is suggested to new moms since it increases breastmilk quite lot.